Policies and Procedures

-- Abuse, both verbal and/or physical, against a member of staff or another child will not be tolerated and may lead to immediate exclusion.
+- Abuse, both verbal and/or physical, against a member of colleagues or another child will not be tolerated and may lead to immediate exclusion.

-If a child behaviour consistently affects the good feeling within a club, Energy Kidz may exclude this child.
+If a child’s behaviour consistently affects the good feeling within a club, Energy Kidz may exclude this child.

-Energy Kidz will make sure that staff will receive training, if required, in respect of basic behavioural management and how to control situations to ensure the safety of the children.
+Energy Kidz will make sure that colleagues will receive training, if required, in respect of basic behavioural management and how to control situations to ensure the safety of the children.